mpek29/CP2102USB2UART/README.md

 | DTR        | Data Terminal Ready |

 ## 📜 License
-This project is open-source under the MIT License.
+This project is open-source.
 Feel free to use, modify, and contribute! 🚀